 In an attempt to force the use of the Activate Endpoint application to register an endpoint to the Videxio Cloud, the user can build the ActivateEndpoint.properties file themselves in their Windows home directory.
 Alternately, download the sample ActivateEndpoint.properties file attached to this article and edit it as needed.
 From the endpoint activation webpage they can locate the attribute values to set in the file -- see the following image for guidance on how to retrieve the endpoint subscription video_address, display_name, uuid, and plan values.

 Once the ActivateEndpoint.properties file has been manually created, launch the Activate Endpoint Application again and attempt the endpoint registration using the tool.

 The steps described above should be sufficient to resolve the issue.
-If the problem persists, contact Videxio Technical Support at email@example.com for assistance.
+If the problem persists, contact Videxio Technical Support by opening a Priority 3 request with the subscription details (analytics link) via the Help Center for assistance.